HyeonjunSim/pi-top-battery-status/battery_problems.md

 Open the following menu "Menu->Preferences->Raspberry Pi configuration", select "Interfaces".

-Is I2C already turned on?
+Is i2c already turned on?

 If yes, your system is damaged. pi-top proposes to install a fresh system on the SD card.
+We think that running "sudo apt-get autoremove" in pi-topOS might cause this problem.

 If no, enable i2c and reboot your rpi.
 Then proceed with step 1.